Xuechunzi Bai

 PNAS Letters, 2023 [pdf]

-Humans perceive warmth and competence in Artificial Intelligence.
+Humans perceive warmth and competence in Artificial Intelligence

 Kevin McKee, Xuechunzi Bai, Susan Fiske